This page explains how to use Cloud SQL to enforce data residency requirements.

-In a traditional on-premises environment, data residency is integrated and handled by various components.
+In a traditional on-premises environment, various components integrate and handle data residency.
 For example, a company can host a tokenization gateway as a Cloud Access Security Broker (CASB) to secure application data before it's transmitted overseas.
-On Google Cloud, data residency is handled by various Google Cloud services, including Cloud SQL.

 Data residency in cloud computing